-You will generally go through all the stages of grief… beginning with shock and denial, he doesn’t really mean this; then pain and guilt, I should’ve been more supportive of him; followed by anger and bargaining, I hate him, I can’t believe he lied to me… but maybe I should forgive him; and then the lowest point of all, depression —he’s never coming back, there’s no point in living.
+You will generally go through all the stages of grief: beginning with shock and denial, he doesn’t really mean this; then pain and guilt, I should’ve been more supportive of him; followed by anger and bargaining, I hate him, I can’t believe he lied to me… but maybe I should forgive him; and then the lowest point of all, depression —he’s never coming back, there’s no point in living.

-So once you have eaten three tubs of cookies and cream ice cream, watched The Notebook four times, and stalked him around the clock on Facebook and Instagram to no avail… step through those mountains of tissues scattered across your bedroom floor, open up those puffy red eyes, look in the mirror and say “I will survive … once I buy a ticket out of here!”
+So once you have eaten three tubs of cookies ‘n’ cream ice cream, watched The Notebook four times, and stalked him around the clock on Facebook and Instagram to no avail… step through those mountains of tissues scattered across your bedroom floor, open up those puffy red eyes, look in the mirror and say “I will survive … once I buy a ticket out of here!”

 Think of this new location as a new planet, or an alternate world.
 Everything will be so new, maybe even a little dangerous or scary, people will be speaking different languages and eating different kinds of food.
 Getting around or ordering food will be something that requires a lot of concentration, and that is what you need right now.
 Taking the focus off the pain.

 When you’re whisked away to a new place, you’re forced to focus on the now.
 You’re busy meeting new people, you’re maybe even volunteering, and you’re drinking beers with locals and travelers by night.
-You’re constantly busy and surrounded by people, and everything is shiny and new.
-While you might still pine over your lost love, it will only be momentary, and before too many minutes pass you will be snapped out of it by a “hola amiga” or “xin chào bạn”.
+You’re constantly busy and surrounded by people, everything is shiny and new.
+While you might still pine over your lost love, it will only be momentary, and before too many minutes pass you by you will be snapped out of it by a “hola amiga” or “xin chào bạn”.